 If you have a very short term marriage, no children, little assets and debts, and you and your spouse are both agreeable to the divorce terms, you have one of the easiest divorce cases.
 If this is your situation, you might consider one of the discount law firms that provide joint petition services.
 A joint petition is when one attorney represents both spouses at the same time.
 In essence, they just processes the divorce paperwork and can’t offer individual legal advice to either spouse.

 Regardless of circumstances and for your protection, we always recommend that each divorcing spouse have independent legal counsel.
-Therefore, we don’t do joint petitions.
+Therefore, our Las Vegas divorce attorneys don’t do joint petitions.
 But the option is available elsewhere if you want it.

 A Little More Complicated